TravelXML/CREATE-CRYPTO-CURRENCY/README.md

 4. **Security**: Strong security measures can build trust and increase value.
 5. **Market Trends**: External factors such as regulations and market sentiment also play a role in value.

+# Crawl the codes

+1. **contracts/**: Contains Solidity smart contracts defining the cryptocurrency.
+2. **migrations/**: Holds migration scripts to deploy the contracts to Ethereum.
+3. **test/**: Includes test scripts to ensure the contracts function correctly.
+4. **Dockerfile**: Defines the environment setup for the project using Docker.
+5. **docker-compose.yml**: Manages multi-container Docker applications.
+6. **truffle-config.js**: Configures the Truffle framework for different networks.

+These files collectively allow you to create, deploy, and test a cryptocurrency on Ethereum.

 ## Step-by-Step Setup Guide

 ### Prerequisites